mrocklin/blog/_posts/work/2013-08-28-Thread-First.md

 Neither the `csv` module nor the `numpy.loadtxt/genfromtext` functions are capable of wrapping this complexity.
 This is commonplace, we often have data that doesn't quite fit our module's expectations.
 At this point we often fall back to traditional programming.

-My colleagues solution was a sequence of for loops, appending data onto a set of lists.
+My colleague's solution was a sequence of for loops, appending data onto a set of lists.